 A small study evaluating the effect of pretreatment with an MAO-A inhibitor on the bioavailability of a 25 mg oral Sumatriptan tablet resulted in an approximately 7-fold increase in systemic exposure.

-Alcohol consumed 30 minutes prior to ingestion of Sumatriptan had no effect on the pharmacokinetics of Sumatriptan.
+Alcohol consumed 30 minutes before ingestion of Sumatriptan did not affect the pharmacokinetics of Sumatriptan.

 Indications and use

-Sumatriptan succinate tablets are indicated for the treatment of migraine attacks with or without aura in adults.
+Sumatriptan succinate tablets are indicated to treat migraine attacks with or without aura in adults.

-Sumatriptan succinate tablets are not intended for prophylactic migraine therapy or for use in the treatment of basilar or hemiplegic migraine.
+Sumatriptan succinate tablets are not intended for prophylactic migraine therapy or use to treat basilar or hemiplegic migraine.